You are here

 When an abnormal calf is born, first you should try to determine if the defect is hereditary.
 Congenital defects that are environmentally caused rather than inherited often occur during a short period in a group of cattle that are managed the same way.
 Malnutrition, toxic factors, infectious disease, or extreme weather may be to blame for these congenital defects.

-When a pregnant cow consumes the lupine plant between days 40 to 60 of gestation, her calf may be born with crippled-calf (crooked-calf) disease, a crooked-leg condition.
+When a pregnant cow consumes the lupine plant between days 40 to 60 of gestation, their calf may be born with crippled-calf (crooked-calf) disease, a crooked-leg condition.
 Two-headed calves and calves with extra legs may be the result of fetal development mistakes.
 Bovine virus diarrhea (BVD) infection during pregnancy can lead to some hydrocephalus.
 Flexed pasterns can be caused by a large fetus developing in a small uterus.
 Each of these conditions may at first appear to be genetic defects but are actually caused by environmental conditions.
 In the cases of crippled-calf disease and flexed pasterns, the causes could be either environmental or genetic.
 Once it is determined that a specific environmental cause is responsible for a defect, management changes can be put in place to address these problems and reduce the risk of future incidence.

 Some congenital defects are inherited.
 Most genetic abnormalities are determined by a single pair of recessive genes.
 See the example in Figure 1.
 In this instance, the parents are both heterozygous where there is one desired alle and one undesired alle per parent.
 This makes them “carriers” for the defect.